 Structural Change and Productivity

-The department of structural change and productivity analyses dynamics of structural change driven, for instance, by globalization or technological progress.
+The department of structural change and productivity analyses dynamics of structural change driven, for instance, by decarbonization or technological progress.
 Structural change causes prosperity and demise of regions, industries, and firms, and we use microeconometric methods to empirically assess these effects.
-The department staffs the secretariat of the Competitiveness Research Network (CompNet), which is a hub for research and policy analysis on competitiveness and productivity, and coordinates MICROPROD (EU Horizon 2020).
+The department coordinates the Competitiveness Research Network (CompNet), which is a hub for research and policy analysis on competitiveness and productivity.

-Our focus is on productivity, innovation, and labour market outcomes such as employment and wages.
-We devote special attention to the transformation process of the East German regions, initiated by the Fall of the Berlin Wall and the German unification.
+Our focus is on productivity, business dynamism, and labour market outcomes such as employment and wages.
+We devote special attention to the role of market power on product and labour markets.
+Together with the winner of the Max Planck-Humboldt Research Award of 2019, Professor Ufuk Akcigit (Chicago), the department investigates the causes of the economic differences between East and West Germany.
 The Research Clusters "Institutions and Social Norms" and "Productivity and Innovation" build the framework for our research agenda and the corresponding policy advice.

 European Firm Concentration and Aggregate Productivity